 Two museums I was particularly interested in were the Borghese Gallery and the National Museum of Rome.

-The guide book indicated that reserving tickets for the Borghese (use Google Translate) a week ahead of time was sufficient, but two weeks ahead of time they were sold out.
+Our travel guide book indicated that reserving tickets for the Borghese (use Google Translate) a week ahead of time was sufficient, but two weeks ahead of time they were sold out.
 Sigh.

 Failing on the reservations for the Borghese Gallery, we intended to go the the National Museum of Rome on Sunday, but everyone was tired and wanted to spend more time just enjoying the feel of the city.